Prenormal categories: Introduction

 The second part of this paper is devoted to a generalisation of \pnormal{} categories to the non-pointed setting.
 A key motivation for this extension arises from the behaviour of \emph{slices}: a well-known and useful property of regular categories is their stability under taking slices.
 It is then natural to ask how \pnormal{} categories behave in this regard.
 However, the slice of a pointed category is generally no longer pointed, and as a result, the study of slices of \pnormal{} categories naturally leads us beyond the realm of pointed categories.
 To pursue this line of inquiry, we develop a non-pointed generalisation of \pnormality{} by adopting the standard approach of defining kernels and cokernels relative to some distinguished class $\tobj$ of trivial objects, rather than with respect to a zero object.
-This leads to a notion of \emph{\normal{} category} (\cref{normal-def}), which reduces to standard \pnormality{} when the ambient category is pointed and $\tobj$ is the class of zero objects.
+This leads to a notion of \emph{\normal{} category} (\zcref{normal-def}), which reduces to standard \pnormality{} when the ambient category is pointed and $\tobj$ is the class of zero objects.

-This generalised approach indeed allows us to recover a form of slice stability: the slice $\slice C X$ of a \normal{} category $\cat C $ over an object $X$ is naturally a $(\slice ZX)$-\pnormal{} category (\cref{slice-is-normal}).
-Moreover, many of the key properties of \pnormal{} categories are retained in this broader setting, most notably the characterisation in terms of a stable factorisation system (\cref{characterisation-fs}).
-These and other properties, along with the additional subtleties involved with working in a non-pointed setting, are investigated in \cref{non-p-normal,sec-normal-fs,sec-properties,sec-ex-seq}.
-This non-pointed generalisation also greatly broadens the range of possible examples, with a detailed list provided in \cref{Examples}.
+This generalised approach indeed allows us to recover a form of slice stability: the slice $\slice C X$ of a \normal{} category $\cat C $ over an object $X$ is naturally a $(\slice ZX)$-\pnormal{} category (\zcref{slice-is-normal}).
+Moreover, many of the key properties of \pnormal{} categories are retained in this broader setting, most notably the characterisation in terms of a stable factorisation system (\zcref{characterisation-fs}).
+These and other properties, along with the additional subtleties involved with working in a non-pointed setting, are investigated in \zcref{non-p-normal,sec-normal-fs,sec-properties,sec-ex-seq}.
+This non-pointed generalisation also greatly broadens the range of possible examples, with a detailed list provided in \zcref{Examples}.
 Moreover, this framework appears to be particularly well-suited to the study of certain characterisations of \emph{pretorsion theories} (see \cite{PRETORSION,HTT}) -- a direction that will be addressed in future work.